sajibsrs/notes-on-c/docs/encapsulation.md

 # Encapsulation
-> Method: `Structs` with `functions` and `static` variables.
+> Method: `File scope`, `static`, `extern`, and `functions`.

-Encapsulation in C can be managed by using opaque pointers, static variables, and functions that operate only on data within a given scope.
-To hide the inner details of a struct, you can only expose a pointer to it without revealing its full structure.

-shape.h

-Public interface for Shape.
-The shape_create and shape_draw functions are accessible to all, while shape_set_position is available as extern, simulating protected access for use in derived types.
+Encapsulation in C is implemented by using **file scope** to restrict access to data, **static** variables to make data private to the file, and **extern** declarations to expose specific functions or variables to other parts of the program.
+By using **functions** that manipulate the data, you ensure that internal details are hidden and access is controlled, protecting the integrity of the data.

+---

+**shape.h**

+Declares only the public interface for `Shape`.

 ```c
 #ifndef SHAPE_H